gotm-model/gotm-model-hugo/content/blog/check_netcdf.md

 If the latter command writes - among other things - Found NetCDF - it is safe to proceed with the configuration and compilation of GOTM.

+If the command fails steps must be taken to remedy the problem.
+How - is beyond this mailing list.

-The above hhave been put in a small script with some additional information written to the terminal.
+The above have been put in a small script with some additional information written to the terminal.
 The script is execuated as:

 ```
 ./check_netcdf.sh
 ```

-1) There is anoother way of specifying the information but that is only for very old systems - before 4.4.1 - or in other special cases.
+1) There is another way of specifying the information but that is only for very old systems - before 4.4.1 - or in other special cases.